3rd Year Doctoral Cohort

 2nd Year Doctoral Cohort

 Hello!
-My name is Kate Wallace LeBar and I am honored to be starting my second year in the Ph.D. program in Counselor Education at ISU.
+I’m Tessa Price, and I am so excited to be starting my second year in ISU’s Counselor Education Ph.D. program.

 1st Year Doctoral Cohort